nightscout/AndroidAPS/pump/combov2/README.md

 This simplifies integration into AndroidAPS, and avoids multiplatform problems (after all, Kotlin Multiplatform is still marked as an alpha version feature).

+The `comboctl/src/androidMain/AndroidManifest.xml` file also differs in that the `ComboCtl` version contains `package="info.nightscout.comboctl.android"` in its `<manifest>` tag, while the AndroidAPS version doesn't.

 When updating ComboCtl, it is important to keep these differences in mind.

 Differences between the copy in `comboctl/` and the original ComboCtl code must be kept as little